 Want to know how to sketchnote?
 Maybe you’ve seen the videos where the hand draws sketchnotes for a talk.
 Or you drool over Instagrammable bullet journal pages.
 Or maybe you already doodle in the margins when taking notes, but you would never EVER let anyone see it.

 After all, sketchnotes are just for people with artistic talent…right?

 Sketchnotes are not about art at all.
 It’s about the way you organize information on a page.
 The visual elements just help you process the information and make it way easier to review notes later.
 It’s a way to “think on paper.”

 If you’ve ever been taking notes, then drew an arrow to connect something you wrote with another piece of information on a page, you’ve got this!
 (Arrows are big in sketchnoting.)
 And if you can write the letters M and Q—even poorly—then you know how to draw lines, angles, and circles, so doodles are covered!

-If you’ve ever wanted to try sketchnoting, here are 7 truly easy things you can do while taking notes to get you started.
+If you’ve ever wanted to learn how to sketchnote, here are 7 truly easy things you can do while taking notes to get you started.

 1. Put a headline on the page.

-Much of sketch noting is about prioritizing information on a page.
+Much of learning how to sketchnote is about prioritizing information on a page.
 What do you see first?

 Giving your page a headline orients you to the information on a page.
 How do you write the headline?
 Well, the easiest way is to make the letters bigger than anything else on the page.
 You can make a headline pop by going over each letter with a highlighter or by just drawing a colored line under it.